Cervical neck instability | Prolotherapy for chronic neck pain

 - Neural: related to nerve and muscle pain

-- Central: related to possible narrowing of spinal canal
+- Central: related to possible narrowing of the spinal canal

 - Sensorimotor control: Loss of physical function in the face and neck region.(3)